 This document standardizes the price of services through the use of relative weights.

 Uniform Service Coding Standards

-This document sets forth the requirements of billing procedure codes for covered mental health services.
-The Department and DBH have updated the Uniform Coding Standards three times.
+This document sets forth the requirements of billing procedure codes for behavioral health services covered by the Department and the Office of Behavioral Health.